adegard/markdown-cv/index.md

 ### Summary

-I am a sales professional with a focus mainly on chemical plants.
+I am a Chemical Engineer and Sales Manager with a focus mainly on industrial plants.
 I have a proven track record of success in driving sales growth and improving processes in the industry.

 I am a creative problem-solver with excellent communication skills, and a passion for implementing new and innovative technologies to help solve challenges.